ugpavlov/academic-kickstart/content/publication/2015-01-01_Music_in_{Research}_.md

 +++
-title = "Music in Research}and Rehabilitation of Disorders of Consciousness: Psychological and Neurophysiological Foundations" date = "2015-01-01" authors = ["B. Kotchoubey", "Yuri G. Pavlov", "Boris Kleber"] publication_types = ["2"]
+title = "Music in Research and Rehabilitation of Disorders of Consciousness: Psychological and Neurophysiological Foundations" date = "2015-01-01" authors = ["B. Kotchoubey", "Yuri G. Pavlov", "Boris Kleber"] publication_types = ["2"]